rohithegde/rohithegde.github.com/_posts/2021-03-19-azure-infrastructure-as-code.md

 6. [Bicep](https://github.com/Azure/bicep){:target="_blank" rel="nofollow"}
 7. [Pulumi](https://github.com/pulumi/pulumi){:target="_blank" rel="nofollow"}

-Most of these tools are treated as first class citizens by Microsoft.
-Microsoft contributes to the development of most of these tools.
+Most of these tools are treated as first class citizens by Microsoft which is why it contributes to their development too.

-[Pulumi](https://github.com/pulumi/pulumi){:target="_blank" rel="nofollow"} looks to be an interesting option as it has support for coding in Javascript, Typescript, Python, Go and .NET (C#/F#/VB.NET).
+[Pulumi](https://github.com/pulumi/pulumi){:target="_blank" rel="nofollow"} looks to be an interesting option as it has support for coding in Javascript, Typescript, Python, Go and .NET (C#/F#/VB.NET) though its support in the community is not as much as Ansible and Terraform.

 ## Consideration Factors to chose a good IaC option for Azure